 - October 20th - October 25th: Post Challenge Analysis

 - October 16th - November 10th: Post Challenge Wrap-Up

-There are no qualifying round.
-Participants can join the challenge at any point until the final deadline.
+There are no qualifying rounds: participants can join the challenge at any point until the final deadline.
 Prizes will be awarded according to Round 2 ranking.

 🚉 Next stops

-The Flatland documentation contains everything you need to know to get started with this challenge!
+The Flatland documentation contains everything you need to get started with this challenge!

 Want to dive straight in?

 🔗 Step by step guide

 Want to explore advanced solutions such as distributed training and imitation learning?

 Join the Discord channel to exchange with other participants!